September 11-13, 2019, Days 7-9

 We even got to see my good friend Elizabeth from college!
 She lives in Boise these days and drove over to visit us while her kids were in school.
 It was great to have an impromptu get together.

 In between activities, Gabriel is soaking his foot in a (AquaMira) sterilized garbage can with hot water.
 He reads.
 I do blog things and research questions from our hike.
 Both of us work on logistics.

 For my birthday we rented a car and went out to the Bruneau sand dunes east of Boise.
 The area is home to the tallest sand dunes in North America and has an astronomy observatory.
 If we’d been there when it was cooler, we could have rented sleds/sand boards to ride the dunes.
-It was 89 degrees today when we got to the state park… oh well, next time.
+It was 89 degrees today when we got to the state park, a temp deemed too hot to sled.
+Oh well, next time.
 It was still pretty neat.
-We now have lots of ideas for future trips to the Boise area.
+We now have lots of ideas for fun explorations on future trips to the Boise area.

-The highlight of day three in Nampa was Gabriel getting the go ahead from his PCP back home and his physican here in town to go back to the trail tomorrow!
+The highlight of day three in Nampa was Gabriel getting the go-ahead from his PCP back home and his physician here in town to go back to the trail tomorrow!
 Hooray!!!

 We’ll make our way to Rome in the morning.
-Sometime tomorrow we hope to start the 6-day-ish, 110-mile leg to McDermitt, NV through some of the Owyhee’s finest canyon country.
+Sometime tomorrow we hope to start the 6-day-ish*, 110-ish* mile leg to McDermitt, NV through some of the Owyhee’s finest canyon country.